Mentalily/Java_Labs_Notes-Code/TestJava.md

 2. `int arr[];`

 Although these two methods have the same function, we recommend the first one because it's more common and the second reflects the style of C/C++.

+What's more, `int[]` more clearly declares its type.
+That is an array of integer.

 If you only declare an array without initialization, the array is only an "empty shell" and there is **no actual storage space allocated to it**.